fabioricali/nuk/README.md

 $ nuk install react/umd
 ```

-After this a "vendors / react-x.x.x /" folder will be created with only the files of the React umd folder present in the package on npm.
+After this a `vendors/react-x.x.x/` folder will be created with only the files of the React umd folder present in the package on npm.

 PS: if it doesn't already exist, a configuration file called nuk.json will be automatically created.
 This serves as
 a configuration and for keeping track of installed packages too.